Cyfrin/2024-05-Mondrian-Wallet/README.md

 2. A `UserOp` from a user who has a signed transaction from the Mondrian Wallet Owner via the `handleOps` function in the `EntryPoint` contract.

 To learn more about how this works, you can read the [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) documentation.

+## The NFT

+You'll see the `tokenURI` function returns one of 4 random Mondrian art paintings.
+Each should have equal distribution and be random.

 # Getting Started